awesome-android-root/awesome-android-root/docs/troubleshooting.md

 - Confirm kernel has KSU integrated for your exact build
 - Match kernel to your ROM/firmware version and vendor partition
 - Use official KernelSU Manager
+- See [complete KernelSU guide](./rooting-guides/kernelsu-guide.md) for installation help

 **APatch:**
 - Ensure device/kernel is supported (ARM64 only)
-- Follow official documentation for your device/ROM
+- Follow [official APatch guide](./rooting-guides/apatch-guide.md) for your device/ROM

 **Clean Re-install (Magisk):**